FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Method

+In this attribute editing process, any of the 40 predefined attributes can be flexibly selected.
+By specifying the desired attribute at the corresponding code position, the editing process described above can be applied to achieve attribute manipulation on the image.
+Furthermore, it is also possible to design automated scripts to systematically generate edited results for all attributes.
+To ensure consistency in non-target areas, we use the reconstruction loss $L_{\text{rec}}$ to measure the difference between the edited latent code $z'_{\text{sem}}$ and the static code $z_{\text{static}}$ representing unedited regions.
+The reconstruction loss $L_{\text{rec}}$ is defined as:

 The \textbf{stochastic encoder}, designed as a Unet-based diffusion model \cite{song2020denoising}.
-First use the \(E_{img}\) encode the input image into an initial latent representation \(Z_0\).
+First, the image encoder \(E_{img}\) encode the input image into an initial latent representation \(Z_0\).
 This representation undergoes a noise diffusion process to capture fine details, resulting in the final latent representation \(Z_T\).
-We refer to this complete encoding and diffusion procedure as the stochastic encoder.
-The forward process, conditioned on \(z_{\text{sem}}\), is defined as:
+The parameter $\alpha_t$ controls the proportion of the original signal retained in each diffusion step, regulating the balance between signal preservation and noise injection during the forward process.
+We refer to this complete encoding and diffusion procedure as a stochastic encoder.
+The forward process is defined as: